Graph Foundation Models: Concepts, Opportunities and Challenges: Introduction

 The remarkable success of foundation models in varied domains is increasingly garnering the interest of graph machine learning researchers.
 This naturally evokes the question: {Could graph foundation models represent the next frontier in graph machine learning?} Such models, if realized, would boast enhanced expressive power, improved transferability, and applicability to more intricate graph data and tasks.
 As illustrated in Figure~\ref{fig:intro}, a graph foundation model (GFM) is envisioned as a model pre-trained on extensive graph data, primed for adaptation across diverse downstream graph tasks.
 Drawing parallels with traditional foundation models, a GFM is also anticipated to embody two principal characteristics: emergence and homogenization.
 Specifically, emergence refers to novel capabilities shown exclusively in {large-scale} graph models, while homogenization denotes the model's adaptability across {different} types of graph tasks.
 Existing deep graph learning methods struggle to encompass these features: their inherent architectures and learning paradigms focus on specific tasks, which restrict the utilization of extensive unlabeled data, subsequently limiting their expressive and generalization abilities.

 Inspired by the success of LLMs as foundation models in NLP, researchers have explored the possibilities of graph foundation models towards the emergence and homogenization capabilities.
 These explorations primarily focus on the design of backbone architectures for GFMs, and different learning paradigms including pre-training and adaptation, as they are the key strategies of LLMs to acheive the aforementioned capabilities.
-First and foremost, the emergent abilities of foundation models typically exist only in backbones with a large number of parameters, whereas the parameter count of graph neural networks is significantly smaller than that of the language backbones.
-This implies that the backbone of graph foundation models may need to be redesigned to achieve more substantial knowledge storage towards emergence.
-As graph data is typically associated with rich text information, an alternative approach is to use LLMs as graph foundation models.
+First and foremost, the emergent abilities of foundation models typically exist only in backbones with a large number of parameters, whereas the parameter count of GNNs is significantly smaller than that of the language backbones.
+This implies that the backbone of GFMs may need to be redesigned to achieve more substantial knowledge storage towards emergence.
+As graph data is typically associated with rich text information, an alternative approach is to use LLMs as GFMs.
 Nonetheless, it remains uncertain whether LLMs can effectively handle graph data and associated tasks, and it is crucial to determine how to model graph structures in LLMs.
 Additionally, the homogenization of foundation models necessitates the handling of diverse tasks in a uniform manner.
-Devising effective pretext tasks and downstream task adaptation methods are challenging for graph data, due to the complexity in interconnected nodes and various forms of attributes, as well as the diversity in tasks across node-, edge- and graph-levels.
+Devising effective pre-training tasks (also called pretext tasks) and downstream task adaptation methods are challenging for graph data, due to the complexity in interconnected nodes and various forms of attributes, as well as the diversity in tasks across node-, edge- and graph-levels.
 Therefore, there is also a need to design suitable pre-training tasks and adaptation mechanisms.

-While there is no definitive solution for designing and implementing graph foundation models, this paper surveys some related researches and categorizes them into three distinct approaches based on their reliance on GNNs and LLMs: (1) \textbf{GNN-based Models}: They aim to enhance existing graph learning paradigms through innovations in the backbone, pre-training, and adaptation aspects; (2) \textbf{LLM-based Models}: They explore the feasibility of using an LLM as a graph foundation model by converting graphs into text or tokens; (3) \textbf{GNN+LLM-based Models}: They explore various forms of synergy between GNNs and LLMs to empower them with enhanced capabilities.
+While there is no definitive solution for designing and implementing GFMs, this paper surveys some related researches and categorizes them into three distinct approaches based on their reliance on GNNs and LLMs: (1) \textbf{GNN-based Models}: They aim to enhance existing graph learning paradigms through innovations in the backbone, pre-training, and adaptation aspects; (2) \textbf{LLM-based Models}: They explore the feasibility of using an LLM as a GFM by converting graphs into text or tokens; (3) \textbf{GNN+LLM-based Models}: They explore various forms of synergy between GNNs and LLMs to empower them with enhanced capabilities.